 With respect to the first component, the issues that drive the demand for public water include: private well contamination, the security of having water that is regularly tested and the safety offered by the presence of public fire hydrants.
-The amount of \$6.0 million was provided for new water mains in the 2019 Capital Budget.
+The amount of \$6.5 million was provided for new water mains in the fiscal year 2020 Capital Budget.

 The second component of the water main installation program relates to the replacement of existing water mains.
-Incorporated in the 2019 Capital Budget was a portion of a long-term program of pipeline replacement to improve pressure and volume distribution, to improve fire protection and to reduce the number of water main breaks.
+Incorporated in the 2020 Capital Budget was a portion of a long-term program of pipeline replacement to improve pressure and volume distribution, to improve fire protection and to reduce the number of water main breaks.
 Water mains are targeted for replacement based upon such factors as repair history, age, material type, hydraulic capacity and pipe diameter.
 While most of the Authority's distribution system is relatively young, there are several areas where the water mains are nearing the end of their useful lives and should be replaced.
 Water mains typically have an average life of approximately 100 years or more.
 However, certain environmental factors can shorten the life of a water main.
-The Authority committed \$15.6 million in the 2019 Capital Budget for the replacement of water mains.
+The Authority committed \$16.5 million in the 2020 Capital Budget for the replacement of water mains.

-The third component of the program relates to the installation of new water mains paid for by developers and the amount included in the 2019 Capital Budget for this component is \$1.5 million.
+The third component of the program relates to the installation of new water mains paid for by developers and the amount included in the 2020 amended Capital Budget for this component is \$4.5 million.

 The fourth component of the water main installation program relates to improvements to the distribution system in order to provide enhanced service within existing service areas.
 This would include such things as installing larger diameter water mains to increase flow, eliminating dead-ends and interconnecting water supply facilities to provide redundancy.
-The amount included in the 2019 Capital Budget for this component was \$5.2 million.
+The amount included in the 2020 Capital Budget for this component was \$9.8 million.

 The Authority has extended water mains to most areas previously served by private wells so that there are only a few locations in Suffolk County that do not have access to water mains.
 As a result, the Authority anticipates that in the future the water main installation program will focus more on water main replacement and less on the installation of new water mains as more of the existing water mains reach the end of their useful lives.
-Fiscal Year 2018 included 14 miles of new water mains.
-The Budget for the 2019 Fiscal Year included \$23.1 million dollars for the installation of approximately thirty four (34) miles of new and replacement water mains.
+Fiscal Year 2019 included 18 miles of new water mains.
+The Water Main Installation Budget totals \$27.5 million dollars for the 2020 Fiscal Year for the installation of approximately thirty-one (31) miles of new and replacement water mains.